Small Area Labour Markets

 Use other data sources in addition to SALM

-We recommend that users also consider other sources of small area labour market information.
+We recommend that users also consider other sources of information at the small area level.
 This is particularly the case for SA2s exhibiting high levels of volatility.
 Other useful sources of data include:

 SALM methodology

-Visit the Small Area Labour Markets methodology page to find out more about the methodology, source data, and geographical classification that underpin SALM.
+Visit the SALM methodology page to find out more about the methodology, source data, and geographical classification that underpin SALM.

 Downloads